Musicals101.com

 b.
 Nov.
 19, 1891 (Indianapolis, Ind.) - d.
 Oct.
 13, 1966 (Beverly Hills)

-Privately tutored, Webb made his stage debut at age 7, and appeared in some two dozen operas before reaching Broadway as "Bosco" in The Purple Road (1913).
-He appeared in eighteen Broadway musicals between 1913 and 1938, working his way from featured dancer to leading man.
-Six feet tall and lean, Webb cut an elegant figure on stage and sang with a clear, gentle tenor voice.
+Although his clipped accent and refined manner seemed British, this actor was born & raised in Indianapolis.
+Privately tutored, Webb made his stage debut at age 7, appearing in some two dozen operas before reaching Broadway as "Bosco" in The Purple Road (1913).
+He was featured in eighteen Broadway musicals between 1913 and 1938, working his way from chorus dancer to leading man.
+Six feet tall and lean, Webb cut an elegant figure on stage and had a clear, gentle tenor voice.
 After appearing with Marilyn Miller in Sunny (1925), he introduced George and Ira Gershwin's "I've Got a Crush on You" in Treasure Girl (1928), Arthur Schwartz and Howard Dietz's "I Guess I'll Have to Change My Plan" in The Little Show (1929), and Irving Berlin's "Not for All the Rice in China" in As Thousands Cheer (1933).

-Despite his impressive musical credentials, Hollywood classified Webb as a character actor, playing waspish, elitist roles in such films as Laura, The Razor's Edge and Three Coins in the Fountain.
-He also played the title role in the Mr. Belvedere film series.
-Webb's effeminate mannerisms flaunted his homosexuality in the world's face, but a scrupulous private life kept him free of any scandal.
-But he was at least honest with himself.
-When a belligerent director asked if Webb was a homosexual, the actor unhesitatingly replied, "Devout!"
+Despite his impressive musical credentials, Hollywood would only use Webb as a non-musical character actor, playing waspish, elitist roles in such memorable films as Laura, The Razor's Edge and Three Coins in the Fountain.
+He also starred in the popular Mr. Belvedere film series.
+His only appearance in a musical film was as a non-singing John Philip Sousa in Stars and Stripes Forever (1952).
+On Hollywood's best-dressed lists for decades, Webb's flagrantly effeminate behavior both off and on screen flaunted his homosexuality, but a scrupulous private life kept him free of any scandal during a closeted era.
+He was certainly honest with himself.
+When a belligerent director asked if Webb was "a homo," the actor unhesitatingly replied, "Devout!"

-The formidable Mabelle Webb dismissed questions about her son's father by saying, "We never speak of him, he didn't care for the theatre."
-Webb showed extreme devotion to his mother, who lived with him until her death at age 92.
+Clifton's formidable mother Mabelle Webb dismissed any questions about her son's unseen father by saying, "We never speak of him; he didn't care for the theatre."
+Webb showed extreme and lasting devotion to his mother until her death at age 92.
 When Webb's mourning for Maybelle dragged on for months, longtime friend Noel Coward remarked with exasperation, "It must be tough to be orphaned at seventy-one."
-Webb's elegant taste kept him on Hollywood's best-dressed lists for decades.

 Weill, Kurt